 Saffee does not want the table.
-By the time she inherits the object of her mother’s obsession, the surface is thick with haphazard layers of paint, and heavy with unsettling memories.
+By the time she inherits the object of her mother’s obsession, the surface is thick with haphazard layers of paint and heavy with unsettling memories.

 |About the Contributor(s)||Suzanne Field

 Suzanne Field, a graduate of the University of Minnesota, has taught English as a Second Language in China, Ukraine, and Hawaii.
 She has alsobeen a magazine editor and home-school teacher.
+Suzanne writes to encourage others to rise above memories and embrace the goodness found in each day.
 She and her husband have five children and divide their time betweenKansas and Hawaii where she is a tutor and mentor.

 |Release Date||Dec 3, 2013|